 #1 – Outside Bar at Support or Resistance

 Therefore, it’s not just about finding an outside candlestick and placing a trade.
-As you can see in the above chart of Cambrex (CBM), it’s best to find an outside day after a major break of a trend.
-In the CBM example, there was an uptrend for almost 3 hours on a 5-minute chart, prior to the start of the break down.
+As you can see in the above chart of NIO, it’s best to find an outside day after a major break of a trend.
+In the NIO example, there was an uptrend for almost 3 hours on a 5-minute chart prior to the start of the breakdown.

-After the break, CBM experienced an outside down day, which then led to a nice sell off into the early afternoon.
+After the break, NIO finished with an outside down day, which then led to a nice sell-off into the early afternoon.

 #2 – Spring at Support

-A spring is when a stock tests the low of a range, only to quickly come back into the trading zone and kickoff a new trend.
-I like to use volume when confirming a spring; however, the focus of this article is to explore price action strategies, so we will focus only on the candlesticks.
+Volume can help when confirming a spring; however, the focus of this article is to explore price action trading strategies, so we will zone in on the candlesticks alone.

-The one common misinterpretation of springs is that traders wait for the last swing low to be breached.
-Just to be clear, a spring can occur if the stock comes within 1 to 2% of the swing low.
+The one common misinterpretation of springs among traders is the need to wait for the last swing low to be breached.
+Just to be clear, a spring can occur if the stock comes within 1% to 2% of the swing low.

-Notice how the previous low was never breached, but you could tell from the price action the stock reversed nicely off the low and a long trade was in play.
+Notice how the previous low was never completely breached, but you could tell from the price action that the stock reversed nicely off the low.
+Thus, a long trade was in play.